Wildfire Info and Resources

 Local wildfire info

-Information about quickly changing fires often comes from Facebook pages for county government, fire departments or emergency services.
+Information about quickly changing fires often comes from Facebook pages for county government, fire departments or emergency management.
 These pages usually offer on-the-ground updates throughout the day, including the fire’s activity and direction, notices to prepare to evacuate and services available to those who’ve left their homes.

-Another useful resource is a new app called Watch Duty.
+Another useful resource is an app called Watch Duty.
 It’s free, though you can pay for special features, and pulls together information from dispatch centers, first responders and other official and media reports as part of an interactive map.
 It can also share notifications for fires within counties you choose.
 Watch Duty is a non-profit staffed by volunteers, including retired wildland firefighters, dispatchers, first responders and reporters.

 State Map and Resources